t-beigbeder/otvl_cabri/README.md

 Cabri enables fast and secure data synchronization between people, medias and places.

-It is mainly available as a command-line tool, but also provides an API (Golang or REST).
+It is mainly available as a command-line tool, but also provides an API (Golang or REST) for simple data storage.

 Cabri is currently in beta release.
 A GUI is under development.